evnchw/evnchw.github.io/_quant/20240630_refresher_fokker_planck.md

 \end{align}
 $$

-Now, take the expectation wrt. $$X$$ on both sides, noting the Brownian integral has [expectation zero](https://math.stackexchange.com/a/2392039).
+Now, take the expectation wrt. $$X$$ on both sides, and removing the Brownian integral which has [expectation zero](https://math.stackexchange.com/a/2392039):

 $$
 \begin{align}